hardikphalet/hardikphalet.github.io/src/chapter_1.md

 Is but a dream within a dream.
 ```

-Ironically, corporate would see this and fire their talent for AI.
+Ironically, corporations would see this and fire their talent for AI.

 Unrelated interesting read:
 - [Measuring Political Preferences in AI Systems – An Integrative Approach](https://arxiv.org/pdf/2503.10649)

 ## Misc

-### GRR Martin's latest work 🚨
+### GRR Martin's latest work
 It's not a book.
 Not a movie.
 Not a show.
 It's a game.
 The usual reaction I
 get from readers when I mention it is--yeugh, cringe, yucky.
 But hear me out,
 or at least hear them out: